artsy/sharify/README.md

 # Dynamic request level data

 Sharify simply injects data into the response locals.
-If you'd like to add dynamic data that can be required on the client like the static data simply inject it into `res.locals.sd`.
+If you'd like to add dynamic data that can be required on the client like the static data passed to the constructure, simply inject it into `res.locals.sd`.

 ````javascript
 app.use(sharify({